RolandMWebster/Brooklyn_Income_Geospatial/Income_Brooklyn_NY.md

 Trim Data Set
 -------------

 The data we loaded contains spatial data for all of New York.
-This data file is much too big for my laptop to handle!
-We use the 'COUNTYFP10' variable to filter for just Brooklyn, NY.
-Brooklyn is mapped to county code 47 in the data.
+However, this data file is much too big for my laptop to handle!
+Because of this, we will only be looking at Brooklyn, NY.
+We use the 'COUNTYFP10' variable to filter by county, Brooklyn is mapped to county code 47 in the data.

 ``` r
 brooklyn <- nyc[nyc@data$COUNTYFP10 == "47",]